ilios/user-guide/courses-and-sessions/courses/attach-learning-materials.md

 * **Timed Release:** Allows for the specification of start and / or end dates for students to be able to view / download this Learning Material object. **Add Start Date** and **Add End Date** are used to set these values.
 * **Select MeSH for:** Provides for the attachment of Medical Subject Headers to the Learning Material objects.
 * **File/Web Link/Citation:** For files: the physical or actual name of the uploaded file; for web links, the literal URL; for citations, the specific cite content.
-* _**\[file size]:**_ For uploaded files, the size in KB.
+* **[file size]:** For uploaded files, the size in KB.
 Non-editable.
 Provided by system.
-* _**\[file type]:**_ - For uploaded files, the file mime-type / extension.
+* **[file type]:** For uploaded files, the file mime-type / extension.
 Non-editable.
 Provided by system.
 Allowed file types include:  aiff, avi, csv, doc, docx, gif, gz, html, jpeg, jpg, mov, mp3, mp4, mpg, pdf, png, ppt, pptx, rtf, swf, tar, tiff, txt, wav, word, wmv,  xls, xlsx, xml, zip.

 ![Add Course LM details](../../images/course_learning_materials/add_course_lm_3.jpg)

-### Description
+## Learning Material Description

 Learning Materials may be attached to courses or sessions.
 In order to be used with Ilios, materials must be tagged with certain additional information: a display name, owner and copyright information, MeSH vocabulary, etc. These elements are available for the user to input and edit when Learning Materials are loaded into the system.